CactusVPN Review 2025: A Competitive VPN Service

 Our first server connection went smoothly, and we were able to browse as normal without any noticeable slower speeds.
 Once we tried to connect to different countries, however, some issues did come to light.

-This highlights why its important for VPN services to have a high level of servers.
-The more servers you offer, the less likely you are to be hindered by duds.
+But these connection issues highlight why it's important for VPN services to have a high number of servers in general.
+The more servers you offer, the less likely you will be hindered by duds or traffic congestion.

 Weird note: Some servers we were able to connect to actually made our Spotify glitch out, making it skip every song.

-But every server that was able to connect was able to access Netflix at decent speeds with no annoying buffering.
-So if you're the type of VPN user that just uses one country and sticks to it, this has what you need.
+So if you're the type of VPN user who just uses one country and sticks to it, this has what you need.

 Who is CactusVPN best for?

-- Recommended for individuals and small teams who prioritize privacy and security without breaking the bank.
+• Recommended for individuals and small teams who prioritize security without breaking the bank.

 CactusVPN offers affordable pricing coupled with robust encryption and many VPN protocols.
-This makes it an attractive choice for privacy-conscious users.
-With its support for unlimited connected devices, it’s also a great choice for families or small businesses who have a lot of devices connected to the internet.
+With its support for unlimited connected devices, it’s also a good choice for families or small businesses that have a lot of devices connected to the internet.

 The large range of VPN protocols allows CactusVPN to cater to a variety of needs.
 Whether you’re looking to secure data on public Wi-Fi, bypass geo-restrictions, or access streaming services, there’s a protocol that aids you.